+Brahampuri is a locality situated between Govind Devji Temple and Garh Ganesh Temple in Jaipur.
 This settlement is part of the original layout plan of Jaipur designed by the founder of the city – Maharajah Sawai Jai Singh II.
-It was an exclusive area meant for the residences of Brahmin community.
+It was an area demarcated for the residences of the Brahmin community.

-Brahmins occupied an important place in the Hindu community.
-They were instrumental in performing all religious rites and rituals.
-They were also the key element for all matters related to temples and extended advise to the ruler on all important religious matters.
-Just for the record, in 1947 there were 600 temples within the boundary of the walled city of Jaipur (old & original settlement of the city).
+Brahmins play an important role in the Hinduism as they perform important religious rites and rituals along with temples related activities.
+They also extended advice to the ruler on all important religious issues.
+Just for the record, in 1947 there were 600 temples within the walled city of Jaipur, the old settlement of the pink city.

-Till this day, Bengali Brahmin priest family manages Govind Devji temple, which is the most important temple in Jaipur.
+Till this day, Bengali Brahmin priest family manage Govind Devji temple, which has a large following in Jaipur.
 Similarly, the Sheela Mata temple in Amber is also managed by a Bengali Brahmin priests family.
 Maharaja Sawai Jai Singh II invited learned Brahmins from Varanasi and other places across India as he acknowledged their intellect and importance.